Muangthong United F.C.: Supporters

 Muangthong United plays their home games in the SCG Stadium, originally designed for about 5,000 spectators.
 The stadium, unlike most stadiums in Thailand, has no running track.
 Due to the success of the club and the increasing number of spectators, the stadium was built with steel tube stands with 15,000 seats during the 2008 season.
 After the end of the 2009 season, a plan to expand the stadium was conceived.
 As the stadium was only originally designed for a capacity of approximately 15,000 spectators, the expansion increased the capacity to 25,000.
 It is also one of the few stadiums in Thailand to have VIP areas.

-The club managed to develop a huge fan base quickly.
-At away games, the fans are represented very numerous mot.
+The club managed to develop a fan base quickly.
+At away games, numerous fans attend.
 Games against Chonburi and Bangkok Glass are among the highlights of the 2009 season.
-This season the new attendance records for the league could be set up.
 For the games against Chonburi and Bangkok Glass, there was even a first-time ticket sale.
 This should slow down the expected rush for tickets.
 For football in Thailand, this was a novelty.
 The core of fans of Muangthong consists of the Ultra Muangthong.
 They were also the first who brought the Ultras movement to Thailand's stages.
 Large banners, flags, and double holders characterize the Fans and a "pre-Inger" with megaphones.